christianoestreich/blog/source/_posts/2012-02-02-grails-performance-framework.markdown

  * List all keys in Redis
  * Clear all results
  * Clear all data (Flush Redis Database)

+See the sequence diagram below for a UML view of how the system operates.

 _There may be a slight delay in the updating of statistics both when starting and stopping the tests as the jQuery widget only updates stats every 5s._